Our Corporate Philanthropy Practices

 Through webinars, books, and tools like Ecograder, education is the cornerstone of our work in these areas.
 Current trends show progress:

 • Digital Sustainability: Awareness of digital sustainability and the web’s environmental impact is at its highest yet.
 Major news outlets are covering the topic with increasing frequency.
-This will lead to reduced emissions from digital products and services.
-However, we need new and better tools to measure and manage these efforts.
+We’ve been at the forefront of this movement since it started and are working to define new sustainability standards for the web based on this work.

 • Digital Accessibility: The number of both governments and companies that prioritize digital accessibility are also on the rise.
 This should provide better access to information for people with disabilities.
 However, the internet is a big place.
 There is still much work to be done.